nemoarchive/documentation/nemo_assets_api.md

 ## Use Cases for using APIs

-Use case 1: Retrieving the files associated with a cumulative collection (eg: 10x v3.1 RNA Seq), followed by the extraction of metadata (including the NHASH ID) for the parent library aliquots corresponding to those files.
+Use case 1: Retrieving files associated with the latest snapshot collection within a cumulative collection (eg: 10x v3.1 RNA Seq), followed by extraction of metadata (including the aliquot NHASH ID) for the files.

-NeMO will provide the dynamic collection identifier to BCDC prior to a Rapid Release.
-BCDC will then use the collection API endpoint to retrieve the NeMO identifier for the most recent static child collection associated with the latest Rapid Release.
-The following are the steps for retrieving the files for a collection:
+NeMO will provide the cumulative collection identifier to BCDC prior to a Rapid Release.
+BCDC will then use the collection API endpoint to retrieve NeMO identifier for snapshot collection associated with the latest Rapid Release.
+The following are the steps for retrieving the files for the snapshot collection, a child of cumulative collection.